Are you doing what you love?

 Write down “Talents I’m Good At!“

 Next, write down everything that you feel you are inherently good at.
-Don’t limit this to your play time, think of everything to include work, and at home.
+Don’t limit this to your playtime, think of everything, including work and at home.

 Next, add to your list any skills that you have developed either for work or for your personal life.